 Salsa and Latino music – Descpacito and Bonita.
-The girls felt like a session of karaoke and somehow we impressed a table to leave; it’s not a private karaoke room like in Sydney but rather a room with tables, we ordered songs on a piece of paper, the lyrics come on against a video on climate change (…I know!) , one huge speaker, one microphone and a bunch of screaming girls.
+The girls felt like a session of karaoke and somehow we impressed a table to leave; it’s not a private karaoke room like in Sydney but rather a room with tables, we ordered songs on a piece of paper, the lyrics come on against videos on climate change (…I know!), one huge speaker, one microphone and a bunch of screaming girls.

 Saturday 11th November 2017.
-Pass on the knowledge and experience – learn how to get bus tickets and catch the bus.
-That’s one of the benefits of volunteering for young people traveling alone; the volunteers who have been here longer showing the ropes.
+Pass on the knowledge and experience – learn how to get a bus ticket and catch an interstate bus.
+This is one of the benefits of volunteering for young people who travel alone; the volunteers who have been here longer showing the ropes.